RobertTalbert/discretecs-vault/Graphs/Weighted graph.md

 We can represent a weighted graph by modifying existing ways of [[Representations of graphs|representation]] of an unweighted graph:

-- A weighted graph can be given as an adjacency matrix by replacing the "1" in the entry that represents an edge,
+- A weighted graph can be given as an adjacency matrix by replacing the "1" in the entry that represents an edge, with the weight of the edge.
+- A weighted graph can be given in "edge list" form by replacing the list of edges with a dictionary whose keys are the edges and the value of a key is the weight of the edge.
 ## Resources

 ![](https://www.youtube.com/watch?v=MurOpIGCmhQ)